 In China, various subsidies to the aluminum industry are granted based on various industrial policies such as the Chinese government's non-ferrous metal industry five-year development special plan.
-As with the overproduction capacity problem in iron and steel, in aluminum also, rapidly expanding production capacity and excess supply in China has become an issue.
+As with the over capacity problem in the steel industry, in aluminum also, rapidly expanding capacity and excess supply in China has become an issue.